MidnightBSD/xconfig/README.md

 # xconfig
-xconfig is an xorg automation tool for configuring GhostBSD X Window configuration.
+xconfig is an xorg automation tool for configuring X Windows.

+Based on GhostBSD script.
+Modified for MidnightBSD.